 Once I've defined a strategy, I will then put my new knowledge to use by reorganizing the information architecture of the Confluence page.

 This project was an amazing learning experience.
 I got to experience the entire process, from project kickoff to interviews to data synthesis and had to opportunity to present my findings and contribute to a bigger project.

 From this project, I'm able to take my experience and learnings into the next step.
-While I definitely don't know everything yet, but I now have a good idea of how to get started and how to troubleshoot if I ever get stuck.
+While I definitely don't know everything yet, I now have a good idea of how to get started and how to troubleshoot if I ever get stuck.